rafaelromao/keyboards/docs/symbols.md

 - Curly braces and angle brackets are also found in the right side of this layer.
 - Some common programmer n-grams, like ->, =>, \<!--, -->, <>, />, !=, :=, +=, -=, ${, can all be typed rolling through keys in the right hand.

-### Numpad in the Lower layer (right side)
+### Numbers in the Lower layer (right side)
-- In the right side of the Lower layer, there is a Numpad, replicating the traditional Numpad of 100% keyboards, except for the math operators.
+- In the right side of the Lower layer, there is a set of number keys, arranged as a numpad, but using number row keycodes.
 - The Raise layer can be activated on top of the Lower layer, holding the backspace thumb key, which makes it easier to access math operators when working with the numpad.
-- The Numpad can also be activated using only the right hand, holding (or tapping, for one-shot) the backspace thumb key plus the botton row pinky key.

 ### Accents in the Raise layer (left side)
 - Accents are available in the left side of the Raise layer, while non-accent versions of these symbols are available in the left side of the Lower layer and in the right side of the Raise layer.